OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 12: Create the `02_silver.silver_sales_transactions` Table**

+  - Tips

     - _Business logic:_ Filter sales records to include only positive quantities (actual sales), and drop records with invalid discounts or missing foreign keys.
 This ensures only valid sales transactions are available for analytics.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 12".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 12".

   - [ ] Read from the `live.sales_cleaned_stream`.
   - [ ] Filter to include only records where `quantity > 0`.